kounkou/kounkou.github.io/README.md

 2^k = n
 ```

-k being the highest level we want to determine the worse case complixity of the binary search.
+k being the highest level we want, to determine the worse case complixity of the binary search
-That number k can be obtained by using the log property.
+can be obtained by using the log property.

 ```python
 [script 2]